whad-team/whad-client/doc/source/intro.rst

 them ?

-WHAD stands for *Wireless HAcking Devices* and is an attempt to unify the way wireless hacking hardware communicates with computers in order to make them compatible with generic tools provided in this framework.
+WHAD stands for *Wireless HAcking Devices* and is an attempt to unify the way wireless hacking hardware devices communicate with computers in order to make them compatible with generic tools provided in this framework.